 We provide rehabilitation services for patients recovering from major illnesses including:

 - Major traumatic injuries

-- Orthopedic surgery rehabilitation
+- Orthopedic surgery

-- Speech and swallowing difficulties
+- Speech and Swallowing difficulties

 - Spine surgery

 - Stroke or other neurological conditions affecting function

 At NewYork-Presbyterian/Weill Cornell Medical Center our team of occupational, physical therapists and speech-language pathologists are knowledgeable in treating a wide range of conditions using applied research and proven treatments to help you regain function.
 Our team of highly trained therapists hold advanced certifications in the following: